-Led by Henry Kravis and George Roberts, we are a leading global investment firm with \$59.0 billion in assets under management as of December 31, 2011 and a 35-year history of leadership, innovation and investment excellence.
-When our founders started our firm in 1976, they established the principles that guide our business approach today, including a patient and disciplined investment process; the alignment of our interests with those of our investors, portfolio companies and other stakeholders; and a focus on attracting world class talent.
+Led by Henry Kravis and George Roberts, we are a leading global investment firm with \$61.9 billion in AUM as of June 30, 2011 and a 35-year history of leadership, innovation and investment excellence.
+When our founders started our firm in 1976, they established the principles that guide our business approach today, including a patient and disciplined investment process; the alignment of our interests with those of our investors, portfolio companies and other stakeholders; and a focus on attracting world-class talent.

-Our business offers a broad range of investment management services to our investors and provides capital markets services to our firm, our portfolio companies and our third-party clients.
-Throughout our history, we have consistently been a leader in the private equity industry, having completed more than 200 private equity investments with a total transaction value in excess of \$465 billion.
-In recent years, we have grown our firm by expanding our geographical presence and building businesses in new areas, such as fixed income, equity strategies, capital markets, infrastructure, natural resources and real estate.
+Our business offers a broad range of investment management services to our investors and provides capital markets services to our firm, our portfolio companies and our clients.
+Throughout our history, we have consistently been a leader in the private equity industry, having completed more than 195 private equity investments with a total transaction value in excess of \$445 billion.
+In recent years, we have grown our firm by expanding our geographical presence and building businesses in new areas, such as fixed income, capital markets, infrastructure and natural resources.
 Our new efforts build on our core principles and industry expertise, allowing us to leverage the intellectual capital and synergies in our businesses, and to capitalize on a broader range of the opportunities we source.
 Additionally, we have increased our focus on servicing our existing investors and have invested meaningfully in developing relationships with new investors.

 We conduct our business with offices throughout the world, providing us with a pre-eminent global platform for sourcing transactions, raising capital and carrying out capital markets activities.
+We have grown our AUM significantly, from \$15.1 billion as of December 31, 2004 to \$61.9 billion as of June 30, 2011, representing a compounded annual growth rate of 24.2%.
 Our growth has been driven by value that we have created through our operationally focused investment approach, the expansion of our existing businesses, our entry into new lines of business, innovation in the products that we offer investors, an increased focus on providing tailored solutions to our clients and the integration of capital markets distribution activities.